ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 As specified in {{Section A.2.2 of RFC9528}}, the trigger message is an empty POST request that C sends to the EDHOC resource at RS, as intended to trigger a response conveying EDHOC message\_1.

-In case the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), then C can perform an EDHOC "roll call", by sending the trigger message as a group request over IP multicast {{I-D.ietf-core-groupcomm-bis}}.
+If the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), then C can perform an EDHOC "roll call", by sending the trigger message as a group request over IP multicast {{I-D.ietf-core-groupcomm-bis}}.
 For the sake of efficiency, it is expected that the group-audience is appropriately associated with a CoAP group and/or application group (see {{Section 2 of I-D.ietf-core-groupcomm-bis}}), so that only the RSs belonging to the group-audience receive the trigger message.
 After that, C can receive a different EDHOC message_1 from each of the targeted RSs and separately progresses the corresponding EDHOC sessions, by sending a different EDHOC message_2 to each RS that has replied with an EDHOC message_1.

 ### EDHOC message\_1